sanahmed/PhaME/docs/introduction/introduction.rst

 10. Reconstructing core genome phylogeny
 ----------------------------------------
-PhaME provides multiple tools (RAxML, FastTree, and IQ-Tree) to reconstruct phylogeny from one core genome alignments that have invariant sites.
+PhaME provides multiple tools (RAxML [Stamatakis 2014]_, FastTree [Price 2010]_, and IQ-Tree [Nguyen 2015]_) to reconstruct phylogeny from one core genome alignments that have invariant sites.
 If RAxML or FastTree option is chosen, users cannot modify the models as they are pre-selected.
 RAxML trees are reconstructed using GTRGAMMAI models that "GTR + Optimization of substitution rates + GAMMA model of rate heterogeneity (alpha parameter will be estimated)" with `I` but with estimate for invariable sites.
 FastTree uses GTR model only.
 IQ-TREE is run using option `-m TEST` that searches for the best model that fits the data before reconstructing the phylogeny.
 RAxML is the only option that is currently available that can also calculate the bootstraps.

 11. Selecting genes for molecular evolutionary analyses
 -------------------------------------------------------